 This was painfully easy.
 Changing forms usually wasn’t my forte, per se, but today the facade was utterly flawless.
 The Earth girl’s voice yelled her sister’s name after me as I ducked around the corner, loping down the street and drawing her further and further away from the pack.

 “Inara!
 Come back!
 It’s me!”
 My lips quirked up.
 Poor girl.
 She has no idea… her sister has been dead for a long time.
-I almost felt bad… no, I didn’t.
+I almost felt bad… well, no, I didn’t.
 The chase was on.
-Zara Nightlock had no idea that the trophy she was chasing was not solid gold, no. Just a convincing plastic fake laced with deadly intentions.
+Zara Nightlock had no idea that the trophy she was chasing was not solid gold.
+Just a cheap plastic fake laced with deadly intentions.